Uokoroafor/file-transfer-api/README.md

 [//]: # (```)

 [//]: # (```)
-Note that the database url and table name must be set in the environment variables (see [Setting up the Environment](#setting-up-the-environment)).

 ### Launching the Application
 The application can be launched by running the below bash script: